 "We fully agree with Changing Markets on what actions need to be taken within the viscose production process.
 This is why we are fully committed to implementing Changing Markets’ Roadmap towards responsible viscose and modal fibre manufacturing into our sourcing policy, a roadmap outlining actions on how the industry can move in a more sustainable direction," according to H&M's statement on the roadmap.

 Despite all the dirty fashion, H&M is on the path to making our planet healthier through sustainable innovation and environmental protections.

 "Each year 120 million trees are cut down to make fabrics like rayon and viscose."

 - Canopy Planet

-Ancient and endangered trees are cut and turned into a pulp that makes the viscose and rayon materials used in clothes3.
+Ancient and endangered trees are cut and turned into a pulp that makes the viscose and rayon materials used in clothes according to Canopy Planet.
 Canopy Planet is a nonprofit working to keep vulnerable forests out of our clothes through a campaign called CanopyStyle.
-H&M’s Protecting Global Forest through Fabric Choices states they planned to stopped sourcing materials from ancient forests in 2017.
+H&M's Protecting Global Forest through Fabric Choices stated that they planned to stopped sourcing materials from ancient forests in 2017.

 125 other clothing brands have also pledged.

 85% of clothes in the US end up in landfills.
 H&M says just bring it on over instead.
 Every H&M store takes all clothing brands and towels, but no shoes or handbags.
 Bring it to the register, and they'll make sure it gets re-worn, re-used or recycled.
 They even turn the dust into cardboard.